IslamAlam/IslamAlam/README.md

 ## About Me

 I completed my Bachelor's degree in Space Engineering from Istanbul Technical University in 2017, where I developed a strong foundation in space technology and engineering.
-After that, I worked as a system and software engineer at Bosch, where I was involved in developing automation parking algorithms for advanced driver assistance systems for OEM.
+After that, I worked as a system and software engineer at Bosch, where I was involved in developing automation parking algorithms for advanced driver assistance systems for OEMs.

 In 2019, I moved to Munich to pursue my Master's degree in Earth Oriented Space and Science Technology (ESPACE) at Technische Universität München.
 During my Master's, I worked on DLR's Permafrost Airborne SAR Experiment (PermASAR) and focused on understanding the properties of permafrost for the PermASAR measuring campaign at the Microwaves and Radar Institute, German Aerospace Center.